uhlerlab/image2reg/README.md

 ```

 This will start the installer, which will guide you through the installation of miniconda.
-To run the installation using the default setup hit ``enter``, until you are asked to agree to the license agreement then type in ``yes``, again hit enter to use the default installation location and finally type in ``yes`` when asked to run conda init.
+To run the installation using the default setup:
+- Press ``enter``, until you are asked to agree to the license agreement
+- Type in ``yes`` when asked to accept the license agreement
+- Press enter to use the default installation location
+- Finally type in ``yes`` when asked to run conda init.

 If you encounter any issues, please refer to the official installation guide which can be found [here](https://docs.conda.io/en/latest/miniconda.html#installing).

 *Please note that after the installation you will have to close the terminal and open a **new** one before continuing with the next steps.*

 #### 2. Clone the repository